List of Train members

 In June 2014, Scott Underwood left the band, and Becker returned to keyboards.
 After Underwood's departure, the band went on to release their seventh studio album on September 12, 2014, titled Bulletproof Picasso.
 Their eighth studio album, a special Christmas album titled Christmas in Tahoe was released on November 13, 2015.
 A few months later on June 3, 2016, the band released their ninth studio album, a cover album of Led Zeppelin songs titled Train Does Led Zeppelin II.

-In October 2016, shortly after the release of their ninth studio album, Jimmy Stafford announced that he would be becoming only a part-time member of the band.
-This led to Luis Maldonado joining the band as a full-time guitarist.
+In October 2016, shortly after the release of their ninth studio album, Jimmy Stafford announced that he would be becoming only a part-time member of the band; not long after, he announced his permanent departure.
+His absence left Pat Monahan as the only original member left in the band, although he stated that Stafford was always welcome if he wanted to rejoin.
+Stafford's departure led to Luis Maldonado joining the band as a full-time guitarist.
 On January 27, 2017, the band released their tenth studio album titled A Girl, a Bottle, a Boat.
-Stafford eventually decided to leave the band for good a few months later in mid-2017.
-Currently, Pat Monahan is the only founding member of the band left.
 Drummer Drew Shoals left the band in 2019 and was replaced by Matt Musty; in 2021, guitarist Luis Maldonado also left the band, and was replaced by Taylor Locke.
 In September 2023, Sakai Smith and Nikita Houston left the band after the summer 2023 tour.
 Beginning in June 2025, Butch Walker replaced Taylor Locke.